Jayson Tatum, Celtics bury Heat early, level series 2-2 - NewsBreak

 Miami finished the quarter with 3-of-20 shooting and trailed 29-11.

+“Unfortunately, we didn’t get off to a great start and we couldn’t really come back from it,” Oladipo said.
+“It’s a seven-game series.
+On to the next one.”

 The Celtics continued to dominate in the second quarter and increased the gap to 50-23 on two free throws by Williams with 3:55 left.
-Boston led 57-33 at the break behind 24 points from Tatum, who tallied just 10 on 3-of-14 shooting in Game 3.
+Boston led 57-33 at the break behind 24 points from Tatum.

 The Celtics increased the lead to 32 when Horford made two free throws to make it 69-37 with 7:26 left in the third quarter.
 Boston led 76-52 entering the final stanza and remained comfortably ahead throughout the period.

-Note: EditorsNote: write-thru with quotes and details, minor edits